 Squamous cell carcinoma (SCC) is a cancer of skin cells called keratinocytes in cats, accounting for 15% of all cat skin tumors and 60-70% of all cat oral tumors.
 They typically arise in cats 10 years of age and older, and are most commonly found on the face in regions of light-colored fur or inside the oral cavity.
 Exposure to UV radiation from the sun is thought to play a role in the development of SCC on the furred skin areas, but not for tumors that develop inside the mouth.
 Over 90% of oral SCC in cats are malignant, locally invasive and destructive of surrounding bone, which can be painful.
 The most common locations of oral SCC in cats are the sublingual/lingual region, maxilla, mandible, buccal mucosa, lip, and caudal pharynx/tonsillar region.
 Spread to other parts of the body (metastasize) occurs in 30-40% of patients.

 The combination of surgery and radiation has been attempted to lower this high recurrence rate.
-The radiation is applied 2 weeks after the surgery to allow for healing, and is then delivered in small, daily (or twice daily) doses for 15-20 days, Monday through Friday.
+The radiation is applied 2 weeks after the surgery to allow for healing and is then delivered in small, daily (or twice daily) doses for 15-20 days, Monday through Friday.
 Each dose of radiation is performed while the patient is lightly anesthetized.
-This combination cites the longest survival times, some studies reporting up to 14 months of tumors control, tumors on the lower jaw (mandible) doing the best.
-In addition, there is a period of acute radiation side effects with these daily, fractionated radiation protocols to the oral mucosa, skin, eyes and nasal cavity.
-These are transient, beginning 2-3 weeks into a protocols and resolving 2-3 weeks after completion of radiation, however they themselves are painful and are managed with oral pain medications, antibiotics and/or sometimes feeding tubes when patients refuse to eat due to the oral discomfort.
+This combination cites the longest survival times, some studies reporting up to 14 months of tumor control, and tumors on the lower jaw (mandible) doing the best.
+In addition, there is a period of acute radiation side effects with these daily, fractionated radiation protocols to the oral mucosa, skin, eyes, and nasal cavity.
+These are transient, beginning 2-3 weeks into a protocol and resolving 2-3 weeks after completion of radiation, however, they themselves are painful and are managed with oral pain medications, antibiotics, and/or sometimes feeding tubes when patients refuse to eat due to the oral discomfort.

 Most cats succumb to the local progression of their disease (tumor grows back or bony destruction in the region leads to fistulas, infections or fractured bones) before metastasis has a chance to become clinically relevant.
 If the cat has a good response to local treatment for 6-12 months, common locations for metastasis include the regional lymph nodes and the lungs.